Mærtz Hierarchical Project

 T -- Theobald Martz who appeared in and settled in Frederick County, MD in the latter half of the 1700’s.

 S -- Sebastian Martz who appeared in and settled in Rockingham County, VA by 1790 or so.
 Sebastian especially had a huge family and many ended up in Ohio and beyond.

-So it is just a system.
-Having a unique single-letter code should not be construed as an indication that each person so designated was not related to another.
+Having a unique single-letter code should not be construed as an indication that any person so designated was not related to another.
 Nor does it necessarily mean the person was an immigrant.
-If there was a Balthazar, it’s possible one or the other of Sebastian or Theobald was born in America.
-Thus I crafted the original ancestor terminology rather than immigrant ancestor.
+It’s possible that one or the other or both Sebastian and Theobald was born in America.
+Thus I have crafted the original ancestor terminology rather than immigrant ancestor.

 Now for Sebastian especially and Theobald somewhat, the earliest spelling was most often March (sometimes even Marche, almost a French name).
 But all of their descendants eventually and pretty quickly became Martz.
 Interestingly, there are a few descendants of theirs who by the mid-to-late 1800’s had evolved to the Mertz spelling.